Romance in the Rain: Main cast

 A reporter from Nanjing, Shuhuan is the friend and colleague of Lu Erhao and Du Fei as well as the love interest of sisters Lu Yiping and Lu Ruping.
 However, whereas his feelings towards Yiping are romantic, he only treats Ruping as a special friend.
 At the beginning of the series, he and Ruping are assumed to be potential partners by all their friends and family members.
 Xueqin is particularly adamant about this, often insisting that Ruping make a move to secure their relationship.
 Despite several arguments, and going back and forth between Yiping and Ruping, he remains passionate towards Yiping.
 After reading Yiping's diary and discovering that Yiping was only dating to get revenge on 'that side' of the family he was led to anger and broke up with her.
 He later is engaged to Ruping but leaves her during the engagement party for Yiping.

 He starts to love Lu Yiping after he knows that she loves him with sincere and innocent love.
 He regrets breaking her heart and so promised her to always believe her and to never break up with her again.
 Towards the end of the story, Shuhuan goes off to fight in the war between Japan and China, leaving Yiping to wait for him.

-In the final episode, after arriving in China, Lu Yiping finds him, and Shuhuan runs to her and told her "I love you" many times and then kissed her.
+In the final episode, after arriving in China, Lu Yiping finds him, and Shuhuan runs to her and tells her "I love you" many times and then kisses her.